top of page

 There are very few birds that can be confused for a Sandhill Crane based on their size, wingspan and distinct call.
 The only species that can readily be misidentified for a crane is the Great-blue Heron as they share similar wetland habitats.
 Sandhill Cranes are light grey or occasionally rusty brown in colour.
 They have distinctive red crowns on their head and dark grey or black bills, while Great-blue Herons have no red crown and have a yellow/olive bill.
 In flight, Sandhill Cranes have an elongated neck while Great-blue Herons fly with a curved neck and have two-toned wings.

-A comparison of Sandhill Cranes and Great-blue Herons.
 Notice the differences in wing and bill colour between both species and the prominent red crown markings of the crane.
-Th extended neck of Sandhill cranes compared to the curved s-shape neck of herons and egrets is also a good reference for birds in flight.
+Cranes will often (but not always) have a rusty or chestnut red color on them that herons do not.
+The extended neck of Sandhill cranes, compared to the curved s-shape neck of herons and egrets is also a good reference for birds in flight.

 Thank you for taking the time to fill out the below.
 Please provide as much information and detail as possible.
 If you have photos of your observations, you can upload them with your observations below or to Facebook to share with other crane enthusiasts at www.facebook.com/BCcranes